-- 1. Click Mome.
+- 1. Click the Projects list =

-- 2. Click 📮 New Project.
+- Click New Project.
 The Create Project dialog box appears.

 - 3. Type the Name of the Project.

 - 4. Choose the visibility option (Public or Restricted) from the list.

 - 5. Enter the Project Description.

 - 6. Click Save.

 - 7. To make the Project a Favorite, click the Star button.
-When a Project is a Favorite, it appears in the Favorite Projects list in the Home perspective and is also available in the Switch Projects list =.
+When a Project is a Favorite, it appears in the Favorite Projects list in the Home perspective and is also available in the Switch Projects list ...